 Worship within Our Circuit

-Situated in the Tees Valley, the Stockton circuit consisting of 9 churches, is compact with an eclectic mix of churches ranging from urban to rural, including the long-established John Wesley’s “favorite [sic] chapel", in continuous use since 1763.
+Situated in the Tees Valley, the Stockton circuit consisting of 8 churches, is compact with an eclectic mix of churches ranging from urban to rural, including the long-established John Wesley’s “favorite [sic] chapel", in continuous use since 1763.
 The mixture includes modern, purpose-built premises and older, carefully-renovated ones.
 Other churches also have strong ecumenical links, both through Churches Together and through individual arrangements.
-Some of the churches play an active role in the ecumenical Street Pastors initiative.
 The circuit is blessed with local preachers and worship leaders, as well as an excellent music group.

 We have services on a Sunday and a Tuesday.
 Details of services can be found on our preaching plan.

 The service at Yarm Methodist Church is available online at Yarm Methodist Church YouTube channel.

 Greens Lane Methodist Church holds a service on Saturday of each month, which is a fun, informal and interactive service that anyone is welcome to join.